sskiragu/banking-app/README.md

 repositories: A directory containing test classes for your repository classes.
 - utils: A directory containing test classes for your utility classes.
 - resources: A directory containing test-specific configuration files, such as application-test.yml or application-test.properties.
+## System Users
+- Customers: People who use the banking services, such as opening accounts, taking loans, and making transactions.

+- Admins: People who manage the banking application, such as adding and removing users, managing transactions, and generating reports.

+- Managers: People who manage a specific branch or department of the bank.

+- Employees: People who work for the bank, such as tellers, loan officers, and customer service representatives.
+## System Roles
+- Admin - Has full access and control over the system, including user management, account management, and transaction management.

+- Customer - A regular user who can view their own account information, make deposits and withdrawals, and initiate transactions.

+- Manager - A user with elevated privileges who can perform certain administrative tasks, such as approving loan applications and setting interest rates.

+- Teller - A user who is responsible for handling transactions, such as deposits and withdrawals, at a bank branch.

+- Analyst - A user who analyzes financial data to make decisions about investments, risk management, and other financial activities.

+- Auditor - A user who conducts internal audits to ensure compliance with regulations and policies.

+- Compliance Officer - A user who ensures that the bank is complying with all relevant laws and regulations.

+- IT Administrator - A user who manages the bank's technology infrastructure and ensures that it is secure and reliable.
+## Dependencies
+- Data JPA
+- Lombok
+- Dev Tools
+- Web
+- Validation